rocket-internet-berlin/RocketTechHandbook/index.md

     (including Rocket Labs).
 It also contains a portal to the outside world which we jokingly refer to as the "door" because it is a door.
     * The Atrium, situated in the middle of the building, used to be a swimming pool.
-It is now a kind of mini rainforest complete with it's very own unique climate and houses some Rocket companies around the edge.
+It is now a kind of mini rainforest complete with it's very own unique climate and houses some Rocket companies and a ping pong table.
+    Ping pong paddles and balls can be found in Reception/Business Services.

     *Note: We have an <a href="https://inside.rocket-internet.de/content/office-map" target="_blank">office map</a> on
     our intranet and each floor has a map somewhere near the main elevators or inside the door.
 This is useful when